RohanNikumbh27/crs-react/README.md

-user side part of College Recommendation System
+user side part of College Recommendation System built using react

 clone the project in VS code
 npm i